Home » Engineering » automobile engineering » Exploring the Components of an Engine

 6.Crankshaft

-• The parts of the crankshaft from main bearing journal to the connecting rod bearing journals are called crank arms or cheeks.
-The length of the crank arm determines the stroke of the engine.
-From the centre of the main bearing journal to the centre of the connecting rod bearing journal is half the engine stroke.
+• To begin with, engineers call the parts of the crankshaft that extend from the main bearing journal to the connecting rod bearing journals crank arms or cheeks.
+The crank arm length directly determines the engine's stroke.
+In fact, the distance from the center of the main bearing journal to the center of the connecting rod bearing journal equals half the engine stroke.
+This measurement directly defines engine displacement and influences performance characteristics.

 • The part of the crank shaft inside the connecting rod bearings is called the crank pin and those inside the main bearings are called the main journals (Fig. 6).